Woods makes strong return at Genesis Invitational

 Northern Ireland's Rory McIlroy, hoping to return to world number one, finished his round three off the lead.

-A first triumph in the California event - which is one of the PGA Tour's 'elevated' events featuring an increased prize fund of $20m (£16.6m) - would return McIlroy to the top of the rankings regardless of current incumbent Scottie Scheffler's position.
+A first triumph in the California tournament - which is one of the PGA Tour's 'elevated' events featuring an increased prize fund of $20m (£16.6m) - would return McIlroy to the top of the rankings regardless of current incumbent Scottie Scheffler's position.

 A top-three finish could be enough depending on the final positions of Scheffler and Spain's Jon Rahm, who is third in the rankings.